-Our executive network brings together industry leaders, government and public sector and academia.
-Corporate members are the back bone of this network whilst our public and third sector, academia provide enhanced opportunities to develop and promote our work.
+Our Executive Network brings together industry leaders, government and public sector and academia.
+Corporate members are the backbone of this network whilst our public, third sector and academia provide enhanced opportunities to develop and promote our work.

 Our corporate members come from a variety of sectors, with strong representation from defence, engineering, construction, infrastructure and facilities management.
 Yet our reach goes far beyond these industries as we are increasingly recruiting new members from IT companies, finance and healthcare.

 As a result of the introduction of the ISO44001, our membership has continued to grow as more companies recognise the value of joining an institute which can enhance the opportunities to learn from others on a similar journey to gaining full accreditation for their collaborative working relationships.

 The Institute runs regular knowledge sharing events, each one designed to provide an opportunity for our members to share and learn from others in the collaborative space.
 We are in the process of expanding our events programme to include breakfast events and webinars.
 Attendance is free to members and their guests.